Did You Know?

 Q: Hey Aaron, I've learned a lot from reading your columns and I was wondering if you could help me out with a question I've had for a while.
 What's the difference between roasting and broiling?
 Are they the same thing, or different?

-Thanks!
+A: Thanks!
 I'm glad to hear the tips are helpful.

 Roasting and broiling have some similarities but, they are also very different methods of preparing your meats.
 The main similarities are that both are dry cooking methods, and typically, both happen in your oven, although roasting can be done outdoors with the right equipment.
 Roasting is probably one of the oldest cooking methods known to man.